Gamechanger – Defender Of The Crown

 Defender Of The Crown - Cinemaware, 1986

 When Trip Hawkins founded Electronic Arts in 1982, he did so with a vision that a software company should borrow from the record industry for its business model.
-Bob and Phyllis Jacob, on the other hand, looked at the movie and television industries, at thought they’d discovered their own model.
+Bob and Phyllis Jacob, on the other hand, looked at the movie and television industries, and believed they’d discovered an inspiration for their own business model.
 Cinemaware was founded in 1985 by Bob and Phyllis, and it focused on delivering gaming experiences like no other.
 With boundary-pushing graphics, stereo sound, and movie-like plots, Cinemaware games took video games by storm.
 And it all started in 1986, with Defender Of The Crown.

 The King is dead, long live a King, any - Saxon - king!